 - Andhavaram, R.,Upare, A.,Blanch, E.,Maniam, S.,Sridhar, B.,Bathula, S.,Reddy, C. (2021).
 Chemoselective [3 + 2] annulation of oxime acetate with 2-aryl-3-ethoxycarbonyl-pyrroline-4,5-dione: an entry to pyrrolo[2,3-b]pyrrole derivatives In: Organic & Biomolecular Chemistry, 19, 7875 - 7882

-- Development of analytical methods for the analysis.
+- Development of analytical methods for the analysis of fat, oil and grease from the grease trap.
 Funded by: South East Water Corporation - Scholarship from (2022 to 2026)